Frequently Asked Questions

 Where do sessions take place?

-I offer in person counselling in St Albans from my Holywell Hill room and I work online with clients across Hertfordshire, including Harpenden and Wheathampstead and further afield.
-Online sessions can be helpful if you prefer not to travel, if you have a busy schedule or if you feel more at ease in your own space.
-For young people, online sessions can be set up in school when a confidential room and access to Google Meet are available.
+Online sessions can be helpful if you prefer not to travel, if you have a busy schedule, or if you feel more comfortable in your own space.
+For young people, sessions can be arranged to take place during the school day where a confidential room and access to Google Meet are available.

 Is counselling confidential?